lastefoto-ee/beebifoto/content/en/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 Hi!
-I'm Viktoria a pregnancy and newborn photographer in Tallinn, Estonia.
+I'm Viktoria - a pregnancy and newborn photographer in Tallinn, Estonia.

-Together we could create an unique **history of _your_ family ❤️**
+I have been professionally engaged in photography since 2016.
+For sixth years mothers trust me with their newborn babies, during that time I have photographed more than 400 newborn babies.

-Children are so natural, sincere and emotional and grow way up too fast.
+A newborn photo session in the first two weeks of a baby's life is an amazing, incomparable type of shooting.
+Elegant minimalism, simplicity and pithiness allow you to focus only on the baby.
+Such photos touch to the depths of the soul!

-To capture the emotions, spirit and warmth of your family, I will spend as much time as it takes to get beautiful pictures.
+I work in my newborn studio, which I have equipped taking into account all the peculiarities and nuances of shooting newborns.

-During the chilled-out photo shooting, I delicatly adjust to the mood of the baby or child to obtain the very best result.
+Collected the best props and original accessories from all over the world.

 I would also be happy to publish your photo session pictures in my portfolio with your permission.